fericlab/mt-optoIDR/mt_optoIDR_scripts/Tracker/README.md

 # How to use Tracker.py
 1. Download the Tracker.py and tracker_runing.py
 2. Keep your .czi file in the same folder
-3. In tracker_runing.py, add the file path to the same folder
+3. In tracker_runing.py, change the file path to the same directory
 4. Adjust other tracking parameters based on your imaging data.

 # Output